thenhao/my-health-buddy/README.md

 You can:

 * You can login with your given username and password
-* You can view a list of your medical certificates
+* You can view, search and sort through a list of your medical certificates
 * You can view a list of your test results
 * You can swipe through a carousel of health tips
 * And click on the summary to view the full article